todgru/tg-gh/readme.md

 ## Usage

+Github methods for returning pull requests and merging master into pull request feature branch.

 A [Github personal access token](https://github.com/settings/tokens/), `GITHUB_TOKEN`, can be set in the environment or `token` can be passed in as one of the options.
 This token needs `repo` access.

 ```javascript